How to become a speech and language therapist

 Apprenticeship

-You may be able to do a speech and language therapist degree apprenticeship.
+You may be able to do a Speech and Language Therapist Level 6 Degree Apprenticeship.

 The apprenticeship will take around 4 years to complete.

-If you already have a relevant degree it may be shorter and you may be able to gain a masters qualification as part of the apprenticeship.
+If you already have a relevant degree it may be shorter and you may be able to get a master's qualification as part of the apprenticeship.

-If you are already working as a speech and language therapy assistant you may be able to apply to do the degree apprenticeship with your current employer.
+If you are working as a speech and language therapy assistant you might be able to apply to do the degree apprenticeship with your current employer.
 You would need to meet all their entry requirements for the apprenticeship.

 The Royal College of Speech and Language Therapists (RCSLT) has more information on this apprenticeship.